lizmat/raku-all-modules/cpan/MARTIMM/GTK-Glade/README.md

 Then only two lines of code (besides the loading of modules) to let the user interface appear and enter the main loop.

 # Synopsis
+(Many things shown below will be changed shortly!!)

 #### User interface file
 The first thing to do is designing a ui and save it.
 A part of the saved result is shown below.
 It shows the part of an exit button.
 Assume that this file is saved in **example.glade**.